dennisnordberg/julia-school/content/julia/arrays.md

  "Jupiter"
  ```

- Notice that we only get `"Earth"` once, even though it appeared in both arrays.
+ Notice that the result is deduped---we only get `"Earth"` once, even though it appeared in both arrays.

 ## How to get the intersection of two arrays in Julia